gpsuser/UCMCO6602/Lecture 14 - Asymmetric.md

 ---

-**Asymmetric Keys: In asymmetric encryption, keys come in related pairs consisting of a public key and private key.
+**Asymmetric Keys**: In asymmetric encryption, keys come in related pairs consisting of a public key and private key.

 * The public key, as the name suggests, can be freely shared with anyone.
 The private key must be kept secret by its owner.